Frustration-induced emergent Hilbert space fragmentation: Results

-\para{} To establish the link between Kempe moves and ergodicity, we plot out the connectivity structure of $H_{K}$.
-Figure~\ref{fig:kempe-connectivity-36}(a) shows an illustrative example of the connectivity graph of the three coloring states of a symmetric 36-site lattice: Each vertex represents a three coloring, and an edge represents a Kempe move between two colorings, colored by the length of the Kempe loop.
-When loops of all lengths are allowed, we identify two connected components; there are no Kempe moves that connect a state from component A on the left, to a state from the component B on the right.
-On larger lattices (e.g., 81-site shown in the SM \cite{sm}), the fragmentation structure is richer.
+\para{} Since there are Kempe loops of various lengths, the length-dependent connectivity of the three-coloring states shows a rich structure.
+(See Appendix~\ref{app:kempe-algorithm} for algorithms used to generate the connectivity graph.)
+Figure~\ref{fig:kempe-connectivity}(a) shows an illustrative example of the connectivity graph of the three-coloring states of the 36-site lattice with full point group symmetry 6mm of the infinite lattice.
+When loops of all lengths are allowed, we identify two connected components: There are no Kempe moves that connect a state from component A to a state from component B. The fragmentation structure is much richer on larger lattices, shown in Fig.~\ref{fig:kempe-connectivity}(c) for 81 sites.
+Both structures nevertheless show close resemblance, e.g. there are tightly bound sets of states in the center to which the $\sqrt{3}\mathord{\times}\sqrt{3}$ configurations belong, and the $q\mathrm{=}0$ configurations are weakly connected to other states at longer loop lengths.

-\para{} Figure~\ref{fig:kempe-connectivity-36}(b) shows the hierarchy of Hilbert space fragments, connected at certain loop length.
-This hierarchy provides a way for organizing the states in terms of slow and fast modes.
-States which connect with each other at lower loop lengths thermalize faster, and those that require moving large Kempe loops (i.e. higher up in the hierarchy) relax much more slowly.
+\para{} The length-dependent hierarchy of the Hilbert space fragments is shown in Fig.~\ref{fig:kempe-connectivity}(b) for the 36-site lattice.
+This hierarchy provides a way of organizing the states in terms of slow and fast modes.
+States which connect with each other at shorter loops thermalize faster, compared to those that require longer loops (i.e., higher up in the hierarchy).
 In the thermodynamic limit, there should be exponentially many fragments for finite loop lengths, and hence a broad distribution of relaxation times.
-The precise characterization of the fragment sizes and number of fragments in this limit is an interesting open question.
-This hierarchically constrained dynamics is analogous to classical glasses \cite{palmer_1984_prl}, where the relaxation due to fast modes involving the stronger bonds is constrained by the slow modes.
+This hierarchically constrained dynamics is analogous to classical glasses~\cite{palmer_1984_prl}, where the relaxation due to fast modes involving the stronger bonds is constrained by the slow modes.